xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

     title : field=title index=S

 You then need to tell Xapian::QueryParser that "title:" maps to an "S" prefix.
-If you're using Omega, then you do so by adding this to your omegascript template (at the start is best)::
+If you're using Omega, then you do so by adding this to your OmegaScript template (at the start is best)::

     $setmap{prefix,title,S}